Mary Treasured Jesus in Her Heart. Did You Know God Treasures You the Same Way?

 Jesus (at aged twelve) was obviously gifted as a teacher and amazed the scribes and rabbis in the temple.
 In his interaction with them and his parents, he seems to demonstrate a poise and maturity beyond his years; but most of his amazing qualities were kept fairly private.
 Luke says that Mary “treasured all these things in her heart”, even if they weren’t vividly evident to others who were there.

 If you are a mom or dad, aunt or uncle, or friend of the family, perhaps you have spent time around a toddler or a small child.
 Think of being amazed at their development.
 Think of being overwhelmed by little things they do, from imitating you to discovering something with wide-eyed wonder… When you have a toddler in the house, you don’t need to watch tv!
 All of the cuteness you can stand is right there in front of you!
+(I got to watch all this cuteness right here back in the day when my kids were growing up.
+And believe me, Nancy and I still treasure those little ones in our hearts!)

 Heart Strings

 What things have you observed in little ones and treasured in your heart?
-Mary knew all of those things about Jesus and she treasured them.
-But don’t miss this: since we are made in our Father’s image, it stands to reason that God feels the same way about us; He watches our development, he sees us grow from spiritual babes into spiritual toddlers, and he treasures us in his heart.
+Mary knew all of those things about Jesus, and she treasured them.
+But don’t miss this: since we are made in our Father’s image, it stands to reason that God feels the same way about us; He watches our development, he sees us grow from spiritual babes into spiritual toddlers, and He treasures us in his heart.
 Have you ever equated how your Heavenly Father feels about you with the way you cherish an infant, or laugh out loud at a toddler’s antics?

 Luke says that Jesus grew in four dimensions: mentally, physically, spiritually and socially.
 Like you, Jesus grew up in the real world.
 Like you, he was treasured, appreciated, and loved.
 That’s probably a good thing to remember as we head into the New Year.
 Treasure those things in your heart, and grow.